Zino2201/ZISKM/docs/support/optimization.md

 - Ensure you have properly configured optimization parameters, available in the Details panel of a `UZISKMInstancedSkeletalMeshComponent`, these are used to reduce animation ticking rate.
 More informations in the animation ticking rate page. **This is extremly important and is an important part of the plugin.**
 - Ensure you have a simple animation blueprint
 - Do not abuse interpolation
+- Use the built-in crowd system if you're trying to render crowds and don't require a per-instance animation

 For additional tips related to the animation system of Unreal, checks https://docs.unrealengine.com/4.26/en-US/AnimatingObjects/SkeletalMeshAnimation/Optimization/